 Thai basil looks similar to your everyday Italian basil but with purple stems, and the flavour is of bold aniseed and liquorice.
 If you can't find this, you can substitute with Italian basil, although the flavour will be markedly different.
+A big difference between Thai and Italian basils is the the flavour of Thai basil will hold its flavour under prolonged high heat.

 Some Thai dishes that utilise Thai basil